I investigate the intelligence encoded inside a deep neural network.

 Academic Projects

-As a part of CMU 16-824: Visual Learning and Recognition, we studied the relationship between pruning and explainability.
+For the CMU 16-824: Visual Learning and Recognition course at CMU, we studied the relationship between pruning and explainability.
 We validated if the explanations generated from the pruned network using Lottery ticket hypothesis (LTH) are consistent or not.
 Specifically we pruned a neural network using LTH.
 Next we generated and compared the local and global explanations using Grad-CAM and Concept activations respectively.
+I expanded the analysis to an arXiv paper.

 • Efficient classification by data augmentation using CGAN and InfoGAN Proposal Report Code

-As a part of CIS6930 - Deep Learning for Computer Graphics, we used two novel variants of GAN: 1) Conditional GAN and 2) InfoGAN to augment the dataset and compare the classifier’s performance using a novel dataset augmentation algorithm.
+For the CIS6930 - Deep Learning for Computer Graphics course at UF, we used two novel variants of GAN: 1) Conditional GAN and 2) InfoGAN to augment the dataset and compare the classifier’s performance using a novel dataset augmentation algorithm.
 Our experiments showed that with less training samples from the original dataset and augmenting it using the generative models, the classifier achieved similar accuracy when trained from scratch.

 • Deep Colorization Problem Description Report Code